 I had my oldest 2 weeks before turning 16.
 I was also terrified to give birth.
 I was in an accident resulting in emergency c section.

 If I could still give birth- I would!
 I would do it all natural and at home too!
-It’s a scary thing, but also so monumental and beautiful :heart: I would visit the spiritual side of giving birth with her- so she understand bringing a person into this world fully and how powerful she and her body are!
-I’d research everything with her :heart: she’s going to need your support mom.
+It’s a scary thing, but also so monumental and beautiful I would visit the spiritual side of giving birth with her- so she understand bringing a person into this world fully and how powerful she and her body are!
+I’d research everything with her she’s going to need your support mom.

-My oldest will be 18 this year :sweat_smile: He drives me crazy, but is also one of my best friends.
+My oldest will be 18 this year He drives me crazy, but is also one of my best friends.
 He was there for all of my growing up unfortunately, but it made our relationship very strong.

 I lost my mother in the accident that caused my C-section.
 I am thinking about the places I needed and missed her most.